ministryofjustice/security-guidance/docs/domain-names-policy.md

 ## Introduction

-This policy gives an overview of domain name registration and monitoring principles and responsibilities within the Ministry of Justice \(MoJ\) and summarises the MoJ's related compliance policies and guides.
+This policy gives an overview of domain name registration and monitoring principles and responsibilities within the and summarises the 's related compliance policies and guides.

 To help identify formal policy statements, each is prefixed with an identifier of the form: **POL.DOM.xxx**, where **xxx** is a unique ID number.